Originally published August 18, 2016

 - 1 garlic bulb, smashed

-- 1 knob ginger, roughly chopped (with skin)
+- 1 thumb-sized piece of ginger, roughly chopped (with skin)

 - ½ cup dried shiitake mushrooms

 - 1 - 2 tbsp ground turmeric (use less for a milder taste)

 - 1 tbsp coconut aminos, (see notes)

 - A bunch of fresh corriander, or other herb of your choice

 - (optional) ¼ cup nutritional yeast flakes, for extra flavour and vitamins